 5. It interfaces with the endoscopy booking system to find suitable slots.

-6. It presents a summary of this to the clinician and patient for review and approval - accounting for things like the patient’s planned holidays etc.
+6. It presents a summary to the clinician and patient for review - allowing humans to account for things like holidays etc.

 7. Once confirmed, the appointment is booked.

 Done right, this can improve adherence to surveillance guidelines, reduce the workload on clinicians and administrative staff, and improve patient outcomes.
-In addition, when guidelines change, a single context update to the AI agent will propagate the changes across the entire system, ensuring that all patients receive care based on the latest evidence.
+In addition, when guidelines change, updating the AI agent’s information will immediately send the change everywhere, ensuring that all patients receive care based on the latest evidence.

-The biggest challenge here isn’t AI but the existing software infrastructure of the hospital.
-Hospitals need sandbox environments for experimentation and integration with existing EPRs, which most large systems simply don’t have or are hidden behind a wall of bureaucracy.
-EPR systems have to become more open and interoperable, but current vendor incentives rarely align with open interoperability.
+The biggest challenge here isn’t AI, it’s the hospital’s existing software setup.
+Hospitals need sandbox environments to test and connect with existing EPRs (electronic patient records), which most large systems simply don’t have or are hidden behind a wall of bureaucracy.
+Hospitals will also need to build specific APIs (application programming interfaces) that allow AI systems to retrieve data from current databases.
+EPR systems have to become open and interoperable, but current vendor incentives rarely align with that.

 The ‘Software-Defined’ Hospital

-Smaller, more agile hospital systems will likely be the first to implement these AI workflows.
+Smaller, more agile hospital systems will likely be the first to adopt these AI workflows.
 Large hospital systems are likely to be hampered by legacy systems and procurement processes that are not agile enough to keep up with the rapid pace of AI development.
-These smaller hospital systems will be able to experiment and iterate quickly, implementing new AI-driven workflows that can significantly enhance patient care and operational efficiency.
+Smaller hospitals can try and test new AI tools faster - much like how startups move quicker than large corporations.
+These changes could improve patient care and cut costs.

-Much like how Tesla, BYD and other new automotive manufacturers came up with the idea of the ‘software-defined’ vehicle, so we are likely to see this happen in healthcare too.
-We’re heading toward a software-defined hospital, where data interoperability, AI integration, and rapid iteration are core principles that enable future AI workflows.
+Just like how Tesla, BYD and other new car manufacturers came up with the idea of the ‘software-defined’ vehicle, we’ll likely see ‘software-defined’ hospitals too.
+Data sharing, AI integration, and rapid iteration are going to be the core principles that enable future AI workflows.

 Interestingly, I think developing countries may actually leapfrog here.
 With fewer legacy constraints, bureaucracy, and stronger incentives for cost efficiency, they can iterate and adopt next-gen EPR systems purpose-built for AI workflows much faster.

-A quick word on over-regulation - excessive regulation certainly risks slowing progress here.
-These systems are already complex enough; too much bureaucracy could push the best builders elsewhere.
+A quick word on regulation - too much could slow progress here.
+These systems are complex and too much bureaucracy could push the best builders elsewhere.
+We need people who understand the tech to strike the right balance - encouraging innovation while maintaining robust systems for safety and oversight.

 Conclusion

-That said, we’re in an exciting time for medicine, where scalable efficiencies and transformative workflows are going to take away tedious tasks and make being a doctor much more enjoyable.
-These technologies will lead to solutions that amplify the productivity of every single doctor, so we can focus on the million other things that actually make up the job.
+That said, we’re in an exciting time for medicine.
+Scalable tools and smarter workflows will take away tedious tasks and make being a doctor much more enjoyable.
+These technologies will boost every doctor’s productivity, letting us focus on the many other parts of the job that matter most.
 I look forward to seeing how this space develops over the next few years.